ISMB-ECCB-2019-Tutorial-AM4/reproducible-computational-workflows/6-projects/README.md

 1. Copy the GitHub URL of your project

-2. Go to MyBinder.org and paste in the GitHub URL.
+2. Go to [MyBinder.org](https://mybinder.org) and paste in the GitHub URL.
 If your repository contains a single Notebook, create a specific link for the Notebook.
-Optionally, modify the launch link to use jupyter-lab ([see](../5-binder/Binder.pdf)).

 3. Copy the Binder Badge Markdown text snippet.

-3. Paste the text snippet into your README.md file
+3. Paste the text snippet into your README.md file.
+Optionally, modify the launch link to use jupyter-lab ([see](../5-binder/Binder.pdf)).

 4. Add the modified README.md file to Git
 ```